mblayman/mattlayman.com/content/understand-django/2020-08-26-administer-all-the-things.md

 that you can navigate
 when working in a Django admin site that direct where the CRUD operations happen.
+These pages are available to you with very little effort on your part aside from the registration process that you'll see in the next section.

 1. Admin index page -
     This page will show all the models,